 In the previous study, operators were asked what portion of customer care transactions (e.g. orders, help, support) is being conducted using digital channels.
 In 2017, less than 20% of operators surveyed were handling half of all customer transactions via digital channels.
-In 2020, that figure is 56%, and 22% are handling nearly all customer care transactions via digital channels.
+In 2020, that figure is 56% and 22% are handling nearly all customer care transactions via digital channels.

-Customer experience remains a top five spending priority for 69% of operators; however, that spending remains focused on customer care rather than delivering new services, creating unique offers or implementing loyalty programs.
+Customer experience remains a top five spending priority for 69% of operators, however that spending remains focused on customer care rather than delivering new services, creating unique offers or implementing loyalty programs.
+Only half of the operators surveyed believe additional investment is required to transform that part of the customer experience.